10up/headstartwp/site/documentation/02 - Data Fetching/introduction.md

 };
 ```

-You could ommit the `slug` param by specifing the current path of the page and it will parse the path and extract matched params following the WordPress pretty permalinks convention.
+You could omit the `slug` param by specifying the current path of the page and it will parse the path and extract matched params following the WordPress pretty permalinks convention.

 ```js
 usePost({ post_type: 'page' }, {}, '/about' );